-I love it because I just love the idea of the conversational components – because if you have to sit down and create a flow from scratch, it’s very difficult.
+I love it because I just love the idea of the conversational components.
+If you have to sit down and create a flow from scratch, it’s very difficult.
 You also realize that it makes more sense to build components because then you can have a use case with one component, and then because they are modular, you can build on them.
 I think it’s genius.

 • TELL US MORE ABOUT YOUR WEBSITE, MARYTOMASSO.COM.

-I think that’s my experience working online for 11 years and having worked with hundreds of clients, help them build or manage online business and also having helped hundreds of people creating their own online business gives me the opportunity to help people who wants to use chatbots/voice assistants with their own business, especially to automate marketing processes for instance, but also support business processes.
+I think that’s my experience working online for 11 years and having worked with hundreds of clients.
+I help them build or manage online business, and also having helped hundreds of people creating their own online business.
+It gives me the opportunity to help people who wants to use chatbots/voice assistants with their own business.
+Especially to automate marketing processes for instance, but also support business processes.

 • WHAT IS THE BEST COMPLIMENT YOU GOT FROM ONE OF YOUR TRAINEES?

-Well, I think that’s one of the best thing I’ve ever heard: ‘you helped me, you changed my life’, or ‘you helped me to change my life’, because when you’re training people to work as a human virtual assistant, change my life, because when you’re training people to work as a human virtual assistant they can work from everywhere in the world.
+Well, I think that’s one of the best thing I’ve ever heard.
+‘You helped me, you changed my life’, or ‘you helped me to change my life’.
+Because when you’re training people to work as a human virtual assistant, they can work from everywhere in the world.
 They are not dependent on a full-time job, 8 hours in an office.
 So that’s the most amazing thing I’ve heard.

 Next week, we’ll have Chapter #3 of Taking Turns!
 In the meanwhile – you’re welcomed to subscribe to our YouTube channel | Join our Discord community | Sign up for our newsletter | Follow us on Facebook, LinkedIn, Instagram or Twitter